 - And, perhaps, take up bowling: Watch this video from the Atlantic on how one older adult has stayed young and met his life partner bowling.

-If you’d like to learn more about what you can do, including specific exercises, click here for the National Institutes of Health booklet, Young at Heart.
+If you’d like to learn more about what you can do to feel at your best, click here for the National Institutes of Health booklet, Young at Heart.